What is neck pain?

 - Electromyogram (EMG) and nerve conduction studies.
 These tests are done together to evaluate nerve function.

 - X-ray.
-This is a test that uses electromagnetic energy beams to make images of bones onto film.
+This is a test that uses electromagnetic energy beams to make images of bones.

 - MRI.
-This procedure uses large magnets and a computer to make detailed images of organs and structures within the body.
-MRI can often identify damage or disease of internal structures within our joints or in a surrounding ligament or muscle.
+This procedure uses large magnets and a computer to make detailed images of organs and structures within the body without the use of X-rays.
+MRI can often identify damage or disease of internal structures within a joint or in a nearby ligament or muscle.

-- CT scan.
+- Computed tomography (CT) scan.
 This is an imaging procedure that uses X-rays and computer technology to make images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 How is neck pain treated?